QuickTARA

 QUICKTARA_SSL_KEYFILE | Path to TLS private key (PEM). |

 QUICKTARA_JWT_SECRET | JWT signing secret.
-Auto-generated to .quicktara_jwt_secret (mode 0600) if unset. |
+Auto-generated if unset. |

-QUICKTARA_DB_* | Override the default SQLite database to use MySQL or PostgreSQL. |
+QUICKTARA_DB_* | Override default SQLite with MySQL or PostgreSQL. |

 Requirements